 Bowmansville real estate is some of the most expensive in Pennsylvania, although Bowmansville house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bowmansville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Bowmansville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bowmansville are a mix of both white- and blue-collar jobs.
 Overall, Bowmansville is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bowmansville who work in sales jobs (14.09%), office and administrative support (11.99%), and healthcare (10.09%).
+There are especially a lot of people living in Bowmansville who work in sales jobs (13.07%), office and administrative support (12.91%), and teaching (9.61%).

-Because of many things, Bowmansville is a great place for families with children to consider.
-First of all, many other families with children live here, making Bowmansville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bowmansville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Bowmansville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bowmansville’s overall crime rate is lower than average for the country.

-Bowmansville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bowmansville doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Bowmansville is English.
 Other important languages spoken here include Italian and Polish.